catamphetamine/webpack-isomorphic-tools/README.md

 // this global variable will be used later in express middleware global.webpack_isomorphic_tools = new Webpack_isomorphic_tools(require('./webpack-isomorphic-tools-configuration'))
-// enter development mode if needed
-// (you may also prefer to use a Webpack DefinePlugin variable) .development(process.env.NODE_ENV === 'development')
 // initializes a server-side instance of webpack-isomorphic-tools
 // (the first parameter is the base path for your project
 //  and is equal to the "context" parameter of you Webpack configuration)